Marketing and Communications

-We provide specialist professional services in the stakeholders relations management, marketing and communication disciplines.
+We provide specialist professional services in the stakeholder relations management, marketing and communication disciplines.
 Our services are derived from our Integrated Marketing & Communications strategy and stakeholder mapping.
-Located within MarComms are two sections; Stakeholder Management and PR & Brand management.
+Located within MarComms are two sections; Stakeholder Relations Management and Public Relations and Brand Management as well as event management.

 The key focus areas of the Marketing and Communications Department are:

 Stakeholder Management | Conferences | Schools Liaison | Alumni Relations | Event Management Resource Mobilisation/Development | Public Relations | Media Relations | Brand Management Internal Communications | Publications and Marketing

 University policy prescribes that all communication with the media as well as external partnerships interactions for the purpose of sponsorship and/or fundraising, must be channelled through MarComms.

 MarComms is headed by a Senior Director, Ms Mbali Mkhize.
 She is the overall line manager of MarComms and serves as the University’s spokesperson and point of contact for all communication and marketing functions.
 Each of the MarComms sections (Stakeholder Relations & PR and Brand Management) are headed by two directors; Mrs Zama Sishi (Stakeholders Relations) and Mr Azwi Mufamadi (PR and Brand Management).